 The debtor, the lender, or the court may request referral to MMM.
 If you participate in the program, MMM provides an online portal which allows debtors and lenders to submit documents via a secure website and correspond online with each other and a mediator.
 The goal of the website is to allow the parties access to easily view all documentation and avoid multiple submissions or lost records.
 The MMM program also requires all parties to act in good faith and diligently work to modify the debtor’s loan and avoid foreclosure.
 Finally, the MMM program allows a neutral mediator to supervise the negotiations, which increases the likelihood of a resolution being reached.

 If you are have questions regarding the MMM program or how bankruptcy could benefit you, contact us for a free consultation.
+We serve all residents and businesses in Brevard County and have offices in Cocoa and Melbourne, FL.

 The information on this blog or any blog is not intended as, and should not be taken as, legal advice.